 Marcos Rodríguez Pantoja – A Life as a Wolf, a Life as a Man

 Marcos Rodríguez Pantoja is a noted feral child.
 He was reportedly sold to a hermetic goat herder at the age of seven but soon found himself alone in the mountains.
 Having suffered years of beatings from his stepmother, he preferred the solitude of the mountains to human company.
-His story is a very special one, not only because he lived for 12 years in the wild with the wolves and other animals, but also because he spent a lot of time trying to integrate back into society (he is 68 years old today), and was only partly successful.
+His story is a very special one, not only because he lived for 12 years in the wild with the wolves and other animals, but also because he spent a lot of time trying to integrate back into society (he is over 70 years old today), and was only partly successful.

 “The animals guided me as to what to eat.
 Whatever they ate, I ate,” he says.
 “The wild boars ate tubers buried under the soil.
 They found them because they smelled them.
 When they were digging the soil looking for them, I threw a stone at them – they would run away and then I would steal the tubers.”